SanujaRupasinghe/Circular-Convolution-in-FPGA-SystemVerilog/README.md

 # Convolution-in-FPGA-Simulated-SystemVerilog

 ## Overview
-This project implements circular convolution for finite-length sequences using SystemVerilog.
+This project implements circular convolution for finite-length sequences.
 Circular convolution is an optimized method of performing convolution on periodic arrays or signals, making it especially efficient for certain signal processing tasks.
-Leveraging hardware-level parallelism, and properties of periodic signal (specially shifting) the provided code generate convoluted data
+Using hardware-level parallelism, and properties of periodic signal (specially properties of shifting) the provided code generate convoluted data

 ## Features
 - **Efficient Convolution**: The implementation focuses on optimizing both silicon area and computational efficiency.